moderndayNeo/Meal-Matchmaker/README.md

 ## Outline

-To get the recipe data I make asynchronous calls to a recipe API and then display instructions, ingredients and a handful of related recipes that users can also choose from.

 * Paired with a designer based in Pakistan to design a ‘thoughtless’, intuitive UI resulting in an improved user experience that guides users to the key features of the app.
 * Adopted TypeScript type-checking to quickly catch bugs in development, allowing me to deploy the app with confidence
-* Designed clickable components that allow the user to fetch a random recipe, then make an asynchronous API call to display related recipes from the same category
+* Make asynchronous calls to a recipe API and then display instructions, ingredients and a handful of related recipes for users to explore
 ## Technologies

 -   React.js v16.13.1